Improving User Experience with Personalized Review Ranking and Summarization: Introduction

+To address these limitations, this study proposes a personalized review ranking and summarization framework for e-commerce reviews.
+The proposed approach combines rating-based and text-based sentiment signals to derive a unified sentiment representation while also accounting for user-specific rating behavior.
+User preferences are modeled from review content using semantic representations and aspect-level matching.
+Candidate reviews are then ranked according to their alignment with the user's preferred product aspects and sentiment tendencies.
+This personalization-oriented design is motivated by prior work showing that users benefit more from reviews aligned with their own evaluative criteria than from broadly popular content \cite{liang2017personalized,moghaddam2012etp}.
+Tailored review presentation can also reduce decision complexity and improve trust in digital platforms \cite{tang2013context,korfiatis2012evaluating}.

+The main contribution of this research is the development of an end-to-end framework that integrates user preference modeling, sentiment-aware review ranking, and personalized abstractive summarization.
+Unlike generic popularity-driven ranking methods, the proposed framework prioritizes reviews that are more closely aligned with individual evaluative priorities.
+The highest-ranked reviews are further summarized using Large Language Models (LLMs), enabling users to access concise and preference-aligned information.
+The ranking component is evaluated against standard list-based baselines, including random ordering, star-rating-based ranking, helpfulness-vote ranking, recency-based ranking, and semantic-similarity-based ranking.
+The summarization component is evaluated separately as a decision-support layer generated from top-ranked reviews rather than as a direct ranking baseline.
+This distinction supports a fairer evaluation of both review ordering and summary-based decision support.

+The main contributions of this work are summarized as follows: \begin{itemize} \item A personalized review ranking framework is proposed that combines aspect-level user preference modeling with hybrid sentiment estimation from both rating and textual signals. \item A sentiment-aware scoring function is developed to rank candidate reviews based on aspect overlap and sentiment alignment with the user's profile. \item An LLM-based personalized summarization component is integrated to generate concise summaries from the top-ranked reviews while preserving user-specific relevance. \item A structured user study is conducted to evaluate ranking effectiveness, user satisfaction, perceived relevance, decision-making confidence, ease of finding information, reading efficiency, and purchase intention. \item The proposed ranking method is compared with multiple standard baselines, including random ordering, star-rating-based ranking, helpfulness-vote ranking, recency-based ranking, and semantic-similarity-based ranking. \end{itemize}

-The remaining structure of this paper is organized as follows: Section~\ref{sec:sec2} presents the related work.
-Section~\ref{sec:sec3} describes the research materials and methodology.
-The results of the study are reported in Section~\ref{sec:sec4} and the conclusion in Section~\ref{sec:sec5}.
-Finally, the future work of the research is provided in Section~\ref{sec:sec6}.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:sec2} presents the related work.
+Section~\ref{sec:sec3} describes the proposed methodology.
+Section~\ref{sec:sec4} reports the results and discussion.
+Section~\ref{sec:sec5} concludes the paper and outlines limitations and future work.